June-Young Lee, PhD

 After two years, he moved to Channel A in Seoul, Korea, and worked as a city desk reporter.
 His investigations focused on government and business corruption.
 He joined the Dong-Ah Daily Newspaper & Channel A task force team for cabinet candidate verification and reported on the moral hazard of candidates.
 He also produced a series of reports on tax evasion linked to former presidents of Korea: Doo-Hwan Chun & Tae-Woo Roh, and leaders of conglomerates such as CJ and SK.
 As a business desk reporter, Dr. Lee had written about safety issues of airlines in Korea – Asiana Airlines ignoring safety warnings & Korean Air’s ‘nut rage’ scandal.

 Dr. Lee first received a Bachelor of Arts (BA) in English-Korean Interpretation and Translation from Hankuk University of Foreign Studies in Korea.
 While transitioning to more professional and teaching responsibilities, he received a Master of Arts (MA) in Multimedia Communication at the Academy of Art University in San Francisco, CA, and a Doctor of Philosophy (Ph.D.) degree at Incheon National University in Korea.
-Receiving the Chancellor’s Recognition Award, his Ph.D. degree examined disaster coverage in broadcast news, focusing on Itaewon Halloween crowd crush coverage.
+Receiving the Chancellor’s Award, his Ph.D. degree examined disaster coverage in broadcast news, focusing on Itaewon Halloween crowd crush coverage.

 The investigative news reporting article “People Who Want to Fly” written by Dr. Lee was the winner of the in-depth feature article contest held by HANKUK ILBO(The Korean Daily Newspaper).
-Also, he wrote an essay about his life at Riverside Flight Center, a flight school in OK.
+Also, he wrote an essay about his life at Riverside Flight School, a flight school in OK.